grempe/rack-json_web_token_auth/README.md

     # login and registration, and on successful login mint
     # another flavor of token for all other app API access.
     resource '/another/path', jwt: {key: 'a long random key', alg: 'HS512'}
   end

+  # You can get very granular by specifying that a resource can only be accessed
+  # when requested with certain HTTP methods.
+The default for any resource is
+  # to allow HTTP `GET` requests only.
+You need to pass in a :methods array if
+  # you want to expose additional methods.
+  #
+  # The available choices are:
+  #   [:any, :get, :head, :post, :put, :patch, :delete, :options]
+  #
+  # If you try to specify :methods on an `unsecured` resource it will throw
+  # an exception.
+  secured do
+    # GET only
+    resource '/http_get_only', jwt: jwt_opts, methods: [:get]

+    # GET or POST
+    resource '/http_post_or_get', jwt: jwt_opts, methods: [:get, :post]

+    # ANY HTTP method allowed
+    resource '/http_any', jwt: jwt_opts, methods: [:any]

+    # ANY HTTP method allowed (alternate)
+    # This is the same as [:any]
+    resource '/http_any_manual', jwt: jwt_opts, methods: [:get, :head, :post, :put, :patch, :delete, :options]

+    # IGNORED!
+This resource path was already defined above!
+    # Even though it has different methods allowed it will be ignored.
+    resource '/http_post_or_get', jwt: jwt_opts, methods: [:post]
+  end

   # You can have more than one `unsecured` or `secured` block if you like.